Some of the common side effects of Suboxone sublingual film include: [1]

 • Sleepiness

 Besides the risk of Suboxone dependence and addiction, the use of this medication can also cause some serious health effects.
 The most worrisome side effect of Suboxone is respiratory depression (slowed breathing).
-This risk is especially high when Suboxone is taken with other medicines like benzodiazepines (Xanax, Valium, Ativan).
+This risk is especially high when Suboxone is taken with other medicines like benzodiazepines (Xanax, Valium, Ativan) that are also CNS (central nervous system) depressants.

 Also, in some people, Suboxone can lead to liver problems, a drop in blood pressure, or symptoms of opioid withdrawal.
-An allergic reaction to Suboxone can produce symptoms such as hives, rash, facial swelling, wheezing, low blood pressure, and loss of consciousness.
-A Suboxone allergic reaction is a medical emergency and warrants immediate medical attention.
+An allergic reaction to Suboxone can cause symptoms such as hives, skin rash, facial swelling, wheezing, low blood pressure, and loss of consciousness.
+An allergic reaction to Suboxone is a medical emergency and warrants immediate medical attention.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS